Mehrabian's Communication Theory: Verbal, Non-Verbal, Body Language

 Total Liking = 7% Verbal Liking + 38% Vocal Liking + 55% Facial Liking

-Please note that this and other equations regarding relative importance of verbal and nonverbal messages were derived from experiments dealing with communications of feelings and attitudes (i.e., like-dislike).
+Please note that this and other equations regarding the relative importance of verbal and nonverbal messages were derived from experiments dealing with communications of feelings and attitudes (i.e., like-dislike).
 Unless a communicator is talking about their feelings or attitudes, these equations are not applicable.
-Also see references 286 and 305 in Silent Messages - these are the original sources of my findings..."
+Also, see references 286 and 305 in Silent Messages - these are the original sources of my findings..."

 The 'Mehrabian formula' (7%/38%/55%) was established in situations where there was incongruence between words and expression.

-That is, where the words did not match the facial expression: specifically in Mehrabian's research people tended to believe the expression they saw, not the words spoken.
+That is, where the words did not match the facial expression: specifically in Mehrabian's research people tended to believe the expression they saw, not the words were spoken.

 Notwithstanding all this background and qualification, Mehrabian's model has become one of the most widely referenced statistics in communications.

 You will continue to see it referenced, and you will probably use it yourself, not always in its purest form, and not always with reference to its originator.

 The essence of the model - even when used in overly simplistic form - is powerful and generally helpful, and certainly better than placing undue reliance on words alone for conveying (receiving and sending) communications, especially those which carry potentially emotional implications.